AlessandroRuzzi/API/README.md

 ### 5. Report:earth_africa:

 <br/>
-:small_blue_diamond:It outputs the list of relations, reporting for every relations the entity with the largest number of incoming relations.<br/><br/>
+:small_blue_diamond:It outputs the list of relations, reporting for every relations the entity with the largest number of received relations.<br/><br/>

 ### 6. End:triangular_flag_on_post: